 Watermelon & Fruit Slicer

 A large watermelon slicer?
 Look at this thing!
-I have something like this for apples and small fruit, but the Watermelon Fruit Cutter looks like fun to use.
-It does have good reviews, so when I get mine and try it, I will let you know how well it works.
+I don’t have this yet, but I do have something like this for apples and small fruit and love it.
+Watermelon Fruit Cutter looks like fun to use, and It does have good reviews, so when I get mine and try it, I will let you know how well it works.

 Bamboo Expandable Kitchen Utensils Organizer